mhantsch/uhk-learn-layout/README.md

 First, generate a macro that you will need to copy/paste into Agent.
 Use --generate-macro to create the macro command.
 The plain version will test all keys in unshifted and shifted state.
-You can also add the --use-altgr option, and the generated macro will test all keys in unshifted, shifted, AltGr, and AltGr+Shift state.
+You can also add the --use-altgr or --fourlevels options, and the generated macro will test all keys in unshifted, shifted, AltGr, and AltGr+Shift state.

 ```
 C:\dev\uhk-learn-layout>python uhk-learn-layout.py --generate-macro --use-altgr > macro.txt